 "Sexuality is a part of many people’s lives ... and access to greater quality of sexual health is a human right."

-I am the founder of 'ConnectAble Therapies,' a Melbourne-based occupational therapy consulting service focusing on sexuality, intimacy, arousal, communication and partner dynamics.
+I am the founder of 'ConnectAble Therapies,' a Melbourne-based occupational therapy and somatic sexology consulting service focusing on sexuality, intimacy, arousal, explorative intimacy, communication and partner dynamics.

 Not only am I a qualified OT, I have also received certification and have trained through the Institute of Somatic Sexology.
-In addition to my clinical expertise, I am a sexuality, communication, consent and sexual exploration educator in the community and co-facilitate workshops for 'Curious Creatures' and have facilitated over the years thousands of adults in the Melbourne and global community.
+In addition to my clinical expertise, I am a sexuality, communication, consent, kink and sexual exploration educator in the community and facilitate workshops on these topics.
+I have facilitated in the community in-person and online for nearing a decade, educating thousands of adults in the Melbourne and global community.
 I am a public speaker Australia wide and internationally, clinical educator in hospital settings and am the self-published author of Amazon best-seller 'A Better Normal; Your Guide To Rediscovering Intimacy After Cancer'.
 For more information on prior public speaking events and clinical presentations, click here.

 I am a registered member & practitioner of, and adhere to the codes & ethics and practices of;